 Like many other states, Texas has implemented a form of dram shop laws that could hold third parties liable for injuries sustained in drunk driving accidents.
 When it comes to party hosts, such as in a residential area, the rules are different.
 In general, party hosts are not liable for the actions of adults who overdrink at a party.
 This is different from the laws set for bars and restaurants in Texas and is called social host liability.
 In such cases, a party host of a gathering may be held liable for guests who leave the property intoxicated and cause injury to themselves or others.

 Some states have implemented laws that hold social hosts or property owners liable if they serve alcohol to an individual and an injury is sustained due to the person’s intoxication.
 However, Texas is not one of those states.
 The only exceptions are if:

-The property owner provided alcohol to an individual that was intoxicated to the extent that he/she presented a clear danger to him/herself and others; and the intoxication of the recipient of the alcoholic beverage proximately causes damages
+- The property owner provided alcohol to an individual who was intoxicated to the extent that he/she presented a clear danger to him/herself and others, and the intoxication of the recipient of the alcoholic beverage proximately causes damages

 However, business owners such as restaurants and bars can still be held liable for an accident related to an intoxicated patron if certain circumstances apply.